 Contributors All authors: conceptualised the study and edited the first draft and approved the final draft.
 MJ and JTL: conducted search and abstracted data.
 MJ, JTL and SG: statistical analysis.
 MJ: wrote first draft.

 Funding This review received no specific funding.
 CM is funded through an NIHR Research Professorship award.
-SG work was supported in part by National Cancer Institute Grant CA-087472.
+SG work was supported in part by National Institute of Drug Abuse grant R01 DA043950.
 The Public Health Policy Evaluation Unit at Imperial College London is supported by funding from the NIHR School of Public Health Research.

 Disclaimer The funding agency played no role in the selection of the specific research question, conduct of the research or preparation of the manuscript.

 Provenance and peer review Not commissioned; externally peer reviewed.

 Data sharing statement All data used in this paper can be found in the Online Appendix.

 Correction notice This article has been corrected since it published Online First.
 In the Funding statement ’National Cancer Institute Grant CA-087472' has been corrected to ’National Institute of Drug Abuse grant R01 DA043950'.